 🧁 Worth checking article: Simplify sales and lead gen with 10 LinkedIn automation tools

 Images and videos are the main centers of this platform.
 To succeed on Instagram, make sure to create fun and engaging posts that will attract people to your brand.
 Instagram is the perfect place for visual products and services, i.e. cosmetics, clothing, health resorts, etc.

 This is the platform where you want your products to shine the brightest.
 Whether you post photos of your product or the process of your service, make sure the images attract your people to your brand.

 On Instagram, it’s about quality rather than quantity.
 This doesn’t mean that you should post once a month, but you can post 3-4 times a week and still get great results, unlike Twitter, where you should post several times a day.

 Looking for teenagers?
 They’re all here!
 This highly-visual platform boasts a largely younger demographic.
 If your company targets this demographic, this is the place to be.

-For businesses, the main content formats are stories, vertical format posts, that can contain both images and videos.
+For businesses, the main content formats are stories, and vertical format posts, which can contain images and videos.
 This is the place for vibrant and colorful posts that users can interact with.
 You can share links to your blog posts and your website as well that users can access by swiping up.

 Snapchat isn’t as universal as the social media platforms mentioned above.
 If you are targeting a young demographic, it can be a great tool for getting them to notice your brand.